trevorsandy/lpub3d/tools/docs/README.txt

 -Add progress bar to mpd/ldr file load (r690)
  *Users can now see the progress of loading models.
 This is particularly useful for large models or models which include a large number of lines due to generated flex-parts etc...
 -Enable 'Use multiple files single call rendering' for LDView from Preferences/Rendering/LDView is installed/Use Multiple files single call rendering. (r687)
- *LDView 'Single Call' rendering performance improvement can be selected or unselected from the preferences dialog.
+ *LDView 'Single Call' rendering performance improvement can be selected or unselected from the preferences dialogue.
 Although I tested the as many scenarios as I can think of.
 If this new feature encounters some unique model file configuration that causes unexpected behavior, the user can revert back to the legacy functionality if s/he so desire.
 -Increase PLI (Part list/BOM) and CSI (Model) rendering speed with LDView using -SaveSnapshots=1 (r683/r684/r685) *'Single Call' performance improvement for LDView -Redesign software and library update functionality (r710)